El3aQeeD/Mini_Compiler/README.md

 First run the code and a simple GUI was made by pygame library will appear.

-- The compiler check the syntax for C++ lamguage.
+- The compiler check the syntax for C++ language.
 - Check if condition.
 - Check for loop statement.
 - check the declartion of variables.